IntelliTraceAI/sense-detection/README.md

   - Statistics and Machine Learning Toolbox
   - Signal Processing Toolbox

-Ensure that all installations and configurations match these requirements to smoothly run the NTC analysis tools.
+Ensure that all installations and configurations match these requirements to smoothly run the sense detection analysis tools.

 ## 🏃 Running the Tools